awslabs/amazon-sagemaker-mlops-workshop/README.md

 1. How long would it take your organization to deploy a change that involves a single line of code?
 2. Can you do this on a repeatable, reliable basis?

-So, if you're not happy with the answers, MLOps is a concept that can help you: a) to create or improve the organization culture for CI/CD; b) to create an automated infrastructure that will support your processes.
+So, if you're not happy with the answers you have, MLOps is a concept that can help you: a) to create or improve the organization culture for CI/CD applied to ML; b) to create an automated infrastructure that will support your processes.

-[Amazon Sagemaker](https://aws.amazon.com/sagemaker/), a service that supports the whole pipeline of a ML Model development, is the heart of this solution.
+[Amazon Sagemaker](https://aws.amazon.com/sagemaker/), a service that supports the whole pipeline of a ML Model development lifecycle, is the heart of this solution.
 Around it, you can add several different services as the AWS Code* for creating an automated pipeline, building your docker images, train/test/deploy/integrate your models, etc.

 Here you can find more information about [DevOps](https://aws.amazon.com/devops/) at AWS ([What is DevOps](https://aws.amazon.com/pt/devops/what-is-devops/)).